How to Ace the Harvard Interview

 • Keep it casual: if you choose to memorize your answers, don’t make it obvious.
 Let the conversation flow and take your time to answer questions.

-If you’re worried about how to dress for your interview, Harvard suggests students dress as they would for school.
+If you’re worried about how to dress for your Harvard admission interview, you’re encouraged to dress as you would for school.
 There is no need to wear formal attire.
+Harvard also doesn’t specifically mention that students should write thank you letters following their interview, but doing so is always a good idea!

 FAQs: Harvard Interview